mikerockett/za-phone/readme.md

 ### Validation

-The package also makes a rule and validator available, and each of them allow you to specify an optional format that the phone number should be provided by the user.
+The package also makes a *Rule* and validator available, and each of them allow you to specify an optional format that the phone number should be provided by the user.

-> **Note:** In all honesty, forcing a format isn’t really necessary, given that the package is designed for you to validate any input that can be translated into a valid phone number **and** format it according to your app’s needs (database storage, etc.).
-As such, simply using the validation rule without forcing a format will suffice for most needs.

-When using the `Rule` method, don’t forget to `use Illuminate\Validation\Rule;`.

 ```php
 'phone_number_field': 'required|zaphone',